 Jamie makes a good, logical argument here, but I don’t think any of these facts really matter.
 The proof is in the pudding – a guy who just designed a bloody racecar is taking the time to talk to a client who said he’s moving away.
 One client.
 One person on the Internets who is mad.
 He doesn’t have to justify a business decision to one customer.
 In fact, he probably doesn’t have the time for it, but he does anyway, and he follows up, even accepting the client’s decision and inviting him over for coffee if he is in Chicago.
 We’re a small business with an online invoicing app.
 We don’t sponsor a race car, but we’re doing OK.
-We treat every customer like a person, and for as long as 37 Signals does the same, we’ll respect them like we always have.
+We treat every customer like a person giving the online coffee subscriptions sometimes – if not able to catch up in person, and for as long as 37 Signals does the same, we’ll respect them like we always have.
 Saying they are no longer a small business because they are successful enough to invest outside their core business area is ridiculous.
 Don’t prosperity tax them, because they don’t prosperity tax you.
 Kudos on the race car, guys.
 When we get big enough we’re buying a boat.
 And we’re going to sing.
 Rock on.
 Stay small.

 Also, we are a small independent business.
 We are headquartered in Chicago.
 We employ 26 people.
 We are profitable.
 It isn’t like we have 400+ employees and we’re still trying to figure out how to make a profit.
 We have 26 people.
 I consider that to be a small business.